dlotterman/metal_code_snippets/windows_first_actions/windows_first_actions.md

 ![](https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/second_vlan.PNG)

 ### NIC Teaming
 The "NIC Teaming" tool can be reached via the Server Manager dashboard.
 Note that the "Local Server" on the left hand selector can sometimes be cached / stale.
-If the "local server" appears to be greyed out or not selecteable or "Host is unavailable" warnings are given, simply find the sole instance in the "All Servers" list.
+If the "local server" appears to be greyed out or not selectable or "Host is unavailable" warnings are given, simply find the sole instance in the "All Servers" list.
 ![](https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/right_click.PNG)

 After select both the "bond_bond0" Team and bond0 object in the "Team Interface" pain, the "Add Interface" option should be available in the "Tasks" dropdown to the right of "Adapter and Interfaces"